 (Strasburger and Elfving)

-Strasburger (1877) and his pupil Elfving (1879) extended these observations to cover several families and demonstrated the widespread occurrence of the binucleate condition in pollen grains.
+Strasburger (1877) and his pupil Elfving (1879) extended the observations of Hofmeister, Reichenbach & other scientists to cover several families and demonstrated the widespread occurrence of the binucleate condition in pollen grains.

 Unfortunately both Strasburger and Elfving made the mistake of interpreting the smaller cell in the pollen grain as vegetative or prothallial and the larger as generative.
 They further thought that all the nuclei in the pollen tube dissolved and disappeared before fertilization.